This setup is well suited for a VPS provider, such as DigitalOcean.

 # chmod 0700 /var/jail/10.0.1.1/usr/local/etc/rc.d/apache.sh

-Edit the file and change "start" to "startssl" if you wish to use SSL.
+Edit the file and change start to startssl if you wish to use SSL.

 However, we run into a problem with name-based virtual hosts and SSL.
 Currently, SSL does not support name-based virtual hosting, but only IP-based hosting.
 In other words, you'll need one IP address/SSL enabled host.
 However, we can accomplish a "half-working" solution using one certificate and mod_rewrite.
 The following works reasonably well, at least until TLS (the next version of SSL) starts supporting name-based virtual hosting.

 vhost.pl is a small Perl script, which pulls the virtual host's documentroot from the SQL database.
-The double slashes (//) at the beginning of the paths prevent the document_root from being prefixed to the rewritten paths.
+The double slashes ( // ) at the beginning of the paths prevent the document_root from being prefixed to the rewritten paths.

-The advantage of this approach is that basically all hosts/URLs can be accessed using SSL encyption simply by using https://URL/.
+The advantage of this approach is that basically all hosts/URLs can be accessed using SSL encryption simply by using https://URL/.
 The problem with this approach is that you have only one certificate for all hosts, thus resulting in warnings by the browser accessing the host, saying that the hostname doesn't match the certificate's 'common name' field.

-To start Apache automatically each time the jail is started, place the following script in /usr/local/etc/rc.d/apache.sh (or something similar:
+To start Apache automatically each time the jail is started, place the following script in /usr/local/etc/rc.d/apache.sh (or something similar):

 #!/bin/sh